Kraine07/ICT-Application-Project-ASSP/README.md

 # Backyard Cinema

-This application is a cinema management system designed for Backyard Cinema Ltd. It enables authorized users to manage movies, schedules and users.
-Patrons are able to view daily and monthly schedules as well as information about the movies.
+This application is a cinema management system designed for Backyard Cinemas Ltd. It enables authorized users to manage movies, schedules and users in a secured environment.
+At the same time, patrons are able to view daily and monthly schedules, view information about the movies as well as watch trailers.

 # Authors